How to start travel blog? Have you ever thought about it? I bet you did many times?

 Let’s talk about them separately.

 Create About page

 About page is very important.
 People who visit your blog (your potential customers), will often navigate to your about page to see who you are.
 If you provide tips and advises in your posts it is essential to have a connection with your readers and the first thing to achieve that is through the about page.

 In about page you can write little bit about yourself, state who you are and even better if you provide your story.
 How did I become a travel blogger or my story to blogging would really get you closer to your readers.

 Create Contact page

-For example you can have a ‘Work with Me’ section where you provide information about Guest or Sponsored posts in your blog.
+For example, you can have a ‘Work with Me’ section to provide information about Guest or Sponsored posts in your blog.
 Also, you can offer your services.
-Finally you can list reasons for people to contact you or to not contact you, e.g. I don’t accept guest posts.
+Finally, you can list reasons for people to contact you or not contact you, e.g. I don’t accept guest posts.